dexmcmillan/text-comparison-tool/README.md

 # Text Comparison Tool
 ### March 25, 2021

-Originally created as part of a CBC project to analyze Google reviews to be able to tell which were similar enough to warrant further investigation.
+An npm package originally created as part of a CBC project to analyze Google reviews to be able to tell which were similar enough to warrant further investigation.

+## Install

+`npm install text-analysis`

 This package exposes two functions: